 4. Competitor Benchmarking

-Comparing your customer interactions with industry benchmarks reveals competitive advantages and weaknesses.
+Comparing your customer dealings with industry benchmarks reveals competitive advantages and weaknesses.

 - Response times: How quickly does your team address inquiries compared to competitors?